 The same principle for listening to music through speakers goes for headphones, headsets, IEM (in ear monitors) and earbuds.
 I listen through a set of hi-end audiophile closed back headphones, cheap Bluetooth headset used only at the gym, earbuds that came with my cell phone, and the pièce de résistance, $1.29 earbuds that I kept from a flight to somewhere.
 Each headset sounds different from the other in terms of audio response.

 The audiophile open back headphones are my favourite because they allow me to hear it all.
 This means extreme clarity and definition in everything I listen to.
 They are extremely comfortable, and I can wear them for hours.
+Find your best studio headphones for music production with this in-depth guide!

 I love the way they sound.
 This is an important point about all listening.
 You must love the sound the headphones produce.